learn-co-students/orm-mapping-db-to-ruby-object-lab-online-web-pt-081219/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/orm-mapping-db-to-ruby-object-lab' title='ORM Mapping Database Rows to Ruby Objects'>ORM Mapping Database Rows to Ruby Objects</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/orm-mapping-db-to-ruby-object-lab'>Mapping Database Rows to Objects Lab</a> on Learn.co and start learning to code for free.</p>